energysistem/manuals/39974-BZ1/en/08-play_control.md

 ## Play Control

-Once you have paired your *Energy Bluetooth Music Box BZ1* with your bluetooth device, you can control the volume reproducción desde el propio altavoz.
-Para ello, pulsa mantén pulsado los botones (5) “-” o (7) “+“.
+Once you have paired your *Energy Bluetooth Music Box BZ1* with your bluetooth device, you can control the volume from the speaker.
+To do that, keep pressed buttons "-" (4) or "+" (6).

-Para pausar o reanudar la reprodución, pulsa el botón PLAY/PAUSE (1) una única vez.
+To pause or resume the reproduction, press button PLAY/PAUSE (1) once.

-Para avanzar o retroceder una canción pulsa una única vez los botones (5) “-” o (7) “+“ respectivamente.
+To backward or forward one song, press just one time buttons "-" (4) or "+" (6) respectively.